gagansingh894/catboost-serving/README.md

 ```
 1. git clone https://github.com/catboost/catboost.git

 2. make build.
-The output files are generated in build folder
+The output files are generated in build folder.

 3. if you are using m1, make build-m1

+You will be asked to enter your user password.
 ```